renpy/renpy/sphinx/source/screens.rst

 ------

 A vpgrid (viewport grid) combines a viewport and grid into a single displayable.
-The vpgrid takes multiple children, like a grid, and rendering of those children is optimized so that only children being displayed within the viewport are rendered.
+The vpgrid takes multiple children (like a grid) and is optimized so that only the children being displayed within the viewport are rendered.

-A vpgrid assumes all the cells are the same size, and the size of the first child.
-If a vpgrid appears to be rendering incorrectly, please check that all children have of the same side.
+A vpgrid assumes that all children are the same size, the size being taken from the dimensions of the first child.
+If a vpgrid appears to be rendering incorrectly, please ensure that all children are of the same size.

-A vpgrid must be given at least one of the `cols` and `rows` properties, but may be given both.
-If one is omitted or None, it is automatically determind from the other and the number of children.
+A vpgrid must be given at least one of the `cols` and `rows` properties.
+If one is omitted or None, the other is automatically determined from the size, spacing, and number of children.
+If there are not enough children to fill all cells, any empty cells will not be rendered.

 Vpgrids take the the following properties: